 As a coincidental by-product, it may have helped squeaking through GCSE maths.
 Calculating strike rates, batting and bowling averages in the deciding Ashes Test proved infinitely more meaningful than fumbling around trigonometry.

-A number of years back, I was given a set of Owzthat cricket dice.
+A number of years back, I discovered the Owzthat Cricket Game; a set of cricket dice with rules.
 They came in a white plastic tube the size of a lip balm, made by William Lindop of Manchester.

 Wrapped tightly in a set of paper instructions for the game are two metal dice; a mode of dismissals one with NOT OUT, STUMPED etc in red lettering on each side while its stubbier cousin has 1,2,3,4, OWZTHAT and 6.